 We consider the impact of various tax rules in implementing our compensation program.
 Section 162(m) of the Code ("Section 162(m)") generally limits the deductibility by a corporation of compensation in excess of \$1,000,000 paid to certain executive officers.
 Due to the fact that our executive officers provide services to both us and to certain non-corporate subsidiaries, we have historically designed incentive awards that are not subject to the deduction limitations of Section 162(m).
 However, recent regulations were published with respect to Section 162(m) that will alter the way that compensation is allocated between services to us and our subsidiaries, and certain compensation granted to our covered executive officers may become subject to the deductibility restrictions of 162(m).
-Our Compensation philosophy and supports the achievement of its compensation objectives.
+Our Compensation Committee believes that its primary responsibility is to provide a compensation program that is consistent with its compensation philosophy and supports the achievement of its compensation objectives.
 Therefore the Compensation Committee has retained the authority to grant appropriate compensation items or awards to our service providers notwithstanding an adverse tax or accounting treatment for that compensation.